piersfinlayson/software-defined-retro-rom/README.md

 # One ROM

-"One ROM To Rule Them All"
+**One ROM To Rule Them All**

 The most flexible ROM replacement for your retro computer.
 It is highly configurable and low-cost.
 Get them fabbed at JLC for under $5 each in a quantity of 10 or more.

-One ROM emulates any system's 2364, 2332 and 2316 ROMs, with any chip select configuration, and can serve multi images to different ROM sockets simultaneously.
+One ROM emulates any system's 2364, 2332 and 2316 ROMs, with any chip select configuration, and can serve different images to multiple ROM sockets simultaneously.

-Replace failed ROMs in Commodore 64s, VIC-20s, PETs, disk drives.
+Replaces failed ROMs in Commodore 64s, VIC-20s, PETs, disk drives.

 One ROM was formerly known as Software Defined Retro ROM (SDRR).